Today I’m going to show you how to make oobleck and 10 awesome ways to play with it!

 - To store oobleck let it dry out in a bin open to the air, then refresh it with water when ready to use again.
 I tried storing it in an airtight container and after few days it spoiled.

-Oobleck Activities for Kids
+10 Awesome Oobleck Activities for Kids

-Paint with Oobleck:
+2. Paint with Oobleck

 Make batches of oobleck in different colors then drizzle the colors together onto a large shallow tray.
 My daughter even made a heart with her oobleck.

-Make an Oobleck Fountain:
+3. Make an Oobleck Fountain

 This was a hit at a recent event!
 This is the coolest impromptu activity for a group.
 Make a TON of oobleck, add in some baskets, colanders, buckets, splatter guards and sieves and build!

-And this was a hit at Camp STEAM!
+This was a hit at Camp STEAM!

 If you enjoyed this be sure to check out Wizards’ Brew, another favorite in our house!